PolyhydramniosPregnancy - polyhydramnios; Hydramnios - polyhydramnios

 Duodenal atresia is a condition in which the first part of the small bowel (the duodenum) has not developed properly.
 It is not open and cannot allo...Read Article Now Book Mark Article

-Esophageal atresia is a disorder of the digestive system in which the esophagus does not develop properly.
-The esophagus is the tube that normally c...Read Article Now Book Mark Article
+Esophageal atresia is a birth defect in which the esophagus does not develop properly.
+The esophagus is the tube that normally carries food from the...Read Article Now Book Mark Article

 Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.Read Article Now Book Mark Article